DavidGagneLeroux/doblin/README.md

 ## Developed by the <http://www.serohijoslab.org/>

-## [Download the Doblin user guide](https://github.com/dagagf/doblin/blob/master/vignettes/doblin.pdf) for a complete step-by-step on how to use our tool.
+## Follow the Readme or [Download the Doblin user guide](https://github.com/dagagf/doblin/blob/master/vignettes/doblin.pdf) for a complete step-by-step on how to use our tool.

 ## Overview